FabianSchoenberger/cloud-computing/PROPOSAL.md

 We are going to split an existing monolithic application into microservices and deploy it to the cloud.
 The application is called flou and serves as a focus dashboard in the web.
 It consists of a SvelteKit frontend, a Spring Boot backend and a PostgreSQL database.

 We are planning to containerize the frontend and microservices of this application using Docker, orchestrate them using Kubernetes and deploy on GCP.
+The Kubernetes cluster will be monitored by Dynatrace.
 Furthermore, we are going to implement this with CI/CD using GitHub Actions to allow for fast and stable deployment.

 ## team